-• If the accessway serves four or more car spaces or connects to a road in a Road ✓ Standard met Zone, the accessway must be designed to that cars can exit the site in a forward direction. direction.
+• If the accessway serves four or more car spaces or connects to a road in a Road ✓ Standard met Zone, the accessway must be designed to that cars can exit the site in a forward of Dwellings 1 are direction.
 Vehicle turning circles for vehicles parked in the garages of Dwellings 1 and 2 does allow for cars to exit the site easily in a forward direction.
 Provide a passing area at the entrance at least 5 metres wide and 7 metres long if NA.
 The accessway serves only 3 dwellings and is not the accessway serves ten or more car parking spaces and is either more than 50 connected to a Road Zone metres long or connects to a road in Road Zone.
 NA.
 The accessway serves only 3 dwellings and is not connected to a Road Zone Have a corner splay or area at least 50 percent clear of visual obstructions extending at least 2 metres along the frontage road from the edge of an exit lane and 2.5 metres along the exit lane from the frontage, to provide a clear view of pedestrians on the footpath of the frontage road.
-The area clear of visual obstructions may include an adjacent entry or exit lane where more than one lane is provided, or adjacent landscaped areas, provided the landscaping in those areas is less than 900mm in height. ✓ Standard met If an accessway to four or more car parking spaces is from land in a Road Zone, the NA.
-The site is not adjacent to a Road Zone, access to the car spaces must be at least 6 metres from the road carriageway.
+The area clear of visual obstructions may include an adjacent entry or exit lane where more than one lane is provided, or adjacent landscaped areas, provided the landscaping in those areas is less than 900mm in height. ✓ Standard met If an accessway to four or more car parking spaces is from land in a Road Zone, the access to the car spaces must be at least 6 metres from the road carriageway.
 NA.
 The site is not adjacent to a Road Zone.
 If entry to the car space is from a road, the width of the accessway may include the road.
 NA.

-Design standard 2 - Car parking spaces Design standard 2 - Car parking spaces and accessways must have the minimum dimensions as outlined ✓ Standard met Car parking spaces in Table 2. accessways must have e the minimum dimension ons as outlined ✓ Standard met
+Design standard 2 - Car parking spaces Design standard 2 - Car parking spaces and accessways must have the minimum dimensions as outlined ✓ Standard met Car parking spaces in Table 2. accessways must have e the minimum dimensic ins as outlined ✓ Standard met

-Table 2: Minimum dime ensions of car parkin Minimum dimensions of car parking spaces and accessways ways
+Table 2: Minimum dimensions of car parking spaces and accessways ensions of car parkin ig spaces and access ways

 Angle of car parking spaces to access way Accessway width Car space width Car space length

 Parallel 3.6 m 2.3 m 6.7 m

 45° 3.5 m 2.6 m 4.9 m

-°09 4.9 m 2.6 m 4.9 m
+090، 4.9 m 2.6 m 4.9 m

-°06 6.4 m 2.6 m 4.9 m
+06، 6.4 m 2.6 m 4.9 m

 5.8 m 2.8 m 4.9 m

-5.2 m 3.0 m 4.9 m
+• 5.2 m 3.0 m 4.9 m

 4.8 m 3.2 m 4.9 m

 Note to Table 2: Some dimensions in Table 2 vary from those shown in the Australian Standard AS2890.1-2004 (off street).
 The dimensions shown in Table 2 allocate more space to aisle widths and less to marked spaces to provide improved operation and access.
 The dimensions in Table 2 are to be used in preference to the Australian Standard AS2890.1-2004 (off street) except for disabled spaces which must achieve Australian Standard AS2890.6-2009 (disabled). mensions in Table 2 va (off street).
-The dimen ess to marked spaces to 2 are to be used in j cocept for disabled stabled. ry from those shown in Sisions shown in Table 2 provide improved operationeference to the Austropaces which must achion the Australian allocate more on and access.
-Itian Standard eve Australian
+The dimen ess to marked spaces to 2 are to be used in j) except for disabled stissbled stissbled. ry from those shown in sions shown in Table 2 provide improved operation ereference to the Austrapaces which must achie the Australian allocate more on and access.
+Itan Standard